Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 But we have two problems.
 The `m_functions.push_back` operation can throw an exception if it needs to do some allocation (in case we didn't reserve enough space in the vector).
 Also, the construction of `std::function<void()>` could do the same if the lambda is big enough to hinder the small size optimization of `std::function` or if the implementation doesn't do this optimization.
 In these cases, the rollback function will not be in the list even if the operation it should rollback has already been executed.

-Instead we will use another way which tie together the function we want to execute and its rollback.
+Instead we will use another way which ties together the function we want to execute and its rollback.

 ```c++
 template<typename ExecFunct, typename RollbackFunct>